iamonkarlad/ASG-with-LB-AWS/readme.md

 ```bash
 stress --cpu 80 --io 4 --vm 2 --vm-bytes 128M --timeout 10m &
 ```
-- check whether the new instance added or not , after few minutes
+- Check whether the new instance added or not , after few minutes
 - If added so your are done your project properly and your ASG is working with LB.
-- 🏁

 ---
 ## 📄Summary